Which city is cheaper, Prague or Copenhagen?

 The summer brings many poeple to Copenhagen as well as Prague.
 The city activities and the family-friendly experiences are the main draw to Copenhagen this time of year.
 Additionally, many travelers come to Prague for the city activities, the music scene, and the family-friendly experiences.

 Copenhagen is around the same temperature as Prague in the summer.
-The temperature in Copenhagen is usually 17°C (63°F) in July, and Prague stays around 19°C (66°F).
+The daily temperature in Copenhagen averages around 17°C (63°F) in July, and Prague fluctuates around 19°C (66°F).

 Copenhagen usually gets around the same amount of rain in July as Prague.
 Copenhagen gets 69 mm (2.7 in) of rain, while Prague receives 70 mm (2.7 in) of rain this time of the year.